iNiSiRe/esp8266-firmware/README.md

-Firmware for ESP8266 / Sming / IoT / SmartHome / WebSockets
+# Firmware for ESP8266
+The firmware based on Sming Framework and designed for easy to use ESP in IoT, smart house, intelligent building, etc. projects.
+Using WebSockets transport for communication.

+# Description
+Will be added later...

+# Using
-Details will be added later...
+Will be added later...